Bryanmankind/Bryanmankind/README.md

 👨‍💻 About Me
 ----------------------------------------------------------------------------------------------------------------
-I'm a Backend Blockchain Developer passionate about building decentralized applications and contributing to the blockchain ecosystem.
+I'm a Blockchain Developer and Smart Contract Auditor passionate about building decentralized applications and contributing to the blockchain ecosystem.

 - 🔭 I specialize in developing blockchain APIs, conducting testing, and overseeing deployment processes.
 - 🌱 I construct Smart Contract architectures for Web3 projects, ensuring robust and secure decentralized applications.